panter/vue-i18next/docs/guide/migrations.md

 ### v-t

-Removed the options language, we use the i18next implemantation to controll the language.
+Removed the options language, we use the i18next implementation to controll the language.

 ```js